 Three (03) affordable dwellings shall be provided as an integral part of the Development in accordance with the requirements of the Council’s Ynys Môn Joint Local Development Plan and Affordable Housing Delivery Statement.

-Not more than three of the dwellings comprising the Development, excluding the affordable dwellings, shall be sold until the affordable dwellings on the Development have been built and sold.
+Not more than three of the dwellings comprising the Development, excluding the affordable dwellings, shall be sold until the affordable dwellings on the Development have been built and either sold or Let.
 The Developer must notify the Council’s Head of Housing Services when the affordable dwellings are completed and ready for occupation.
 Such notification to be received within five (5) working days of this being achieved.
 Within 10 working days of receipt of this notification Council Officers will visit the property and where completion is agreed this will be confirmed in writing with the Developer at the time of the visit.
 The Council will endeavour to identify and / or approve qualifying purchaser(s) within three (03) months of receipt of the confirmed notification.

-All owners and occupiers of the affordable dwellings on the Development (either initially or subsequently) shall be a qualifying purchaser.
-Where there are joint occupiers at least one of them shall be a qualifying purchaser.
+All owners and occupiers of the affordable dwellings on the Development (either initially or subsequently) shall be a qualifying purchaser or tenant.
+Where there are joint occupiers at least one of them shall be a qualifying purchaser or tenant.

 Subject to clause (j) hereof; where the affordable dwellings are to be sold, then the first and all subsequent sales shall be at a price no greater than seventy percent (70%) of the open market price of the affordable dwellings free from any restriction imposed by this Agreement.
 This, the “Discounted Price”, will be confirmed by the requisite open market price certifications.